East Coast of the United States: Culture

-As the first spot in the United States that immigrants arrived and the close proximity of Europe, the Caribbean, and Latin America, the East Coast is home to a diverse population and home to multi-cultures when compared to the rest of the U.S. From the strong Latin culture in southern Florida, to the 200-year-old Gullah culture of the low country coastal islands of Georgia and South Carolina, to the many historic cities in the Mid-Atlantic, where a strong English, German, Italian, Irish, and French culture are present, the East Coast is significantly more diverse than the rest of the United States.
+As the first spot in the United States that immigrants arrived and the close proximity of Europe, the Caribbean, and Latin America, the East Coast is home to a diverse population and home to multi-cultures when compared to the rest of the U.S. From the strong Latin culture in southern Florida, to the 200-year-old Gullah culture of the low country coastal islands of Georgia and South Carolina, to the many historic cities in the Mid-Atlantic, where strong English, German, Italian, Irish, and French culture are present, the East Coast is significantly more diverse than the rest of the United States.
 Numerous Chinatowns in New York City, and Little Havana in Miami, are examples of such cultural centers in the bigger cities.

 The East Coast is home to much of the political and financial power and a center for resort and travel destinations in the United States.
 New York City is the most populous city in the country and a major world financial center.
 Seventy-one of the world's Fortune 500 companies have their corporate headquarters in New York City, while Midtown Manhattan, with 400 million square feet of office space in 2018, is the largest central business district in the world.
 Washington, D.C. is the federal capital and political nerve center of the United States.
 Many organizations such as defense contractors, civilian contractors, nonprofit organizations, lobbying firms, trade unions, industry trade groups and professional associations have their headquarters in or near Washington, D.C., in order to be close to the federal government.

 Miami is one of the top domestic and international travel destinations in the United States.
-Miami is the warmest major city in the continental United States in winter, which contributes to it being a major tourism hub for international visitors.
-Miami has one of the largest concentrations of international banks in the United States, and the third-largest skyline in the U.S. with over 439 high-rises, 68 of which exceed 490 ft (149 m).
-Port of Miami is the busiest cruise port in the world in both passenger traffic and cruise lines, with over 5.5 million cruise passengers passing through the port each year.
+It is the warmest major city in the continental United States in winter, which contributes to it being a major tourism hub for international visitors.
+Miami has one of the largest concentrations of international banks in the United States, and the third-largest skyline in the U.S. with over 439 high-rises, 68 of which exceed 490 ft.
+The Port of Miami is the busiest cruise port in the world in both passenger traffic and cruise lines, with over 5.5 million cruise passengers passing through the port each year.
 The center for tropical plant culture and research in the United States is based in Miami at Fairchild Tropical Botanic Garden.
 The state of Florida is the second-largest producer of oranges in the world behind Brazil.